wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

     ###### Example:

-    To get the remainder of the division between an integer variable `n` and an integer constant `3` for an if statement evaluation, you can use the following expression:
+    To get the remainder of the division between an integer variable `n` and an integer literal `3`, you can use the following expression:

     ```ballerina
-    if ((n % 3) > 2)
+    (n % 3) > 2
     ```

 ### Value/Type Operators